Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 “Unity Runtime” means the runtime portion of the Unity Software intended for distribution.

-“Unity Software” means all versions and updates of all the downloadable Unity Pro, Unity Enterprise, Unity Industry, Unity Student Plan and Unity Personal software products identified in the relevant Offering Identification.
+“Unity Software” means all versions and updates of all the downloadable Unity Pro, Unity Enterprise, Unity Industry, Unity Student Plan, and Unity Personal software products identified in the relevant Offering Identification.

 "Unity Student Plan" means the Unity Plan, which includes a subscription to use a premium version of the Unity Software available for use by students who meet the following criteria: (a) at least 16 years of age; and (b) be currently enrolled in an accredited educational institution, as verified by Unity or Unity third-party partner.
 An individual’s eligibility to use the Unity Student Plan is limited to ten (10) cumulative years.